All Episodes

 This is big.

-This is it really is big.
+It really is big.

 We'll do an update on that.

-Rachel Holt, 34, science teacher at Claymont Elementary, arrested early Tuesday, charged with rape, providing alcohol to a minor and unlawfully dealing with a child.
+Rachel Holt, 34, science teacher at Claymont Elementary, arrested early Tuesday, charged with rape, providing alcohol to a minor, and unlawfully dealing with a child.

-Uh authorities said she also gave the students alcohol adult beverages, according to Newcastle County Cops.
+Authorities said she also gave the students alcohol adult beverages, according to Newcastle County Cops.

-Twenty-eight, twenty twenty-eight times in one week.
+28 times in one week.

-Well, you know these young guys are capable of that.
+Well, you know, these young guys are capable of that.

-That's that's the um that's the reason.
+That's the reason.

 I think that's why these old babes go young.

-I it's certainly not to the degree that we're learning about it.
+Certainly not to the degree that we're learning about it.

-He'll be here at the top uh of the next hour, but a little less than an hour from now.
+He'll be here at the top of the next hour, but a little less than an hour from now.

 What?

-Oh these guys, everybody wants to get in the act.
+These guys, everybody wants to get in the act.

 Everybody's telling me jokes.

-They're horrible in their rank, and this is why you people do not have live microphones.
+And this is why you people do not have live microphones.

 And everybody says, how come we can't hear them?

-Rush, it's very frustrating.
+It's very frustrating.

 All we hear is your side of conversation.